danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 we can keep low amount of physical threads very, very busy, **not letting them block** and therefore not giving them much chance for context-switching.

 To avoid blocking, asynchronous coding needs to be used.
-Newer code waits, so, as a result, we need to wait for executed on a different thread.
+Code never waits for anything, each result we need to wait for is executed on different thread.
 Instead of blocking, callback function needs to be provided, so some other thread can execute it.

 As a direct result of avoiding blocking, we are loosing natural backpressure.